rot256/noise-extension-ask/ask.md

   appropriate chain, and advances the appropriate ASK chain key, deleting the previous chain key.

-# 3. Implementation

-# 4. Security considerations
+# 3. Security considerations

-The Additional Symmetric Keys extension is design to meet the following goals:
+The Additional Symmetric Keys extension is design to meet the following security goals:

 * The ASKs should be independent from the Noise chaining key.
   Recovering knowledge about the Noise chaining key from any number of ASK